FIWARE/tutorials.NGSI-LD/docs/securing-access.md

 **Description:** This tutorial secures access to a FIWARE application using the entities created in the [previous tutorial](roles-permissions.md).
-The tutorial explains appropriate use of the various OAuth2 grant flows, and how to use the **Keyrock** generic enabler as an Authorization Server to identify users. **Keyrock** is also used as a Policy Decision Point (PDP) to restrict access.
+The tutorial explains appropriate use of the various OAuth2 grant flows, and how to use the **Keycloak** generic enabler as an Authorization Server to identify users. **Keycloak** is also used as a Policy Decision Point (PDP) to restrict access.

-The tutorial discusses code showing how to integrate Keyrock within a web application and demonstrates examples of Authorization Server interactions using the **Keyrock** GUI.
-Some [cUrl](https://ec.haxx.se/) commands are also used to access the **Keyrock** REST API - [Postman documentation](https://fiware.github.io/tutorials.Securing-Access/) is also available.
+The tutorial discusses code showing how to integrate Keycloak within a web application and demonstrates examples of Authorization Server interactions using the **Keycloak** GUI.
+Some [cUrl](https://ec.haxx.se/) commands are also used to access the **Keycloak** REST API - [Postman documentation](https://fiware.github.io/tutorials.Securing-Access/) is also available.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/66d8ba3abaf7319941b1)